MSchmoecker/LocalizationCache/README.md

 ## Changelog

+0.3.0
+- Added caching of some mod translation loading calls, which can help a lot with many mods.
+However, this breaks switching languages in-game, as the mod translations are not reloaded.
+Can be disabled in the config.

 0.2.0
 - Fixed caching did not distinguish between different localization files, resulting in missing vanilla translations
 - Added config options for debugging timing and stacktrace